Jack Gibson (rugby league): Early coaching years

 Jack Gibson began his first-grade New South Wales Rugby League coaching career at Eastern Suburbs in 1967.
-In 1966 the club had not won a match, but Gibson took them to the semi-finals that first year.
-Gibson's tactics of having a mobile, hard-working forward pack combined with a fast-moving defensive line that stifled their opposition saw Easts build the best defensive record in the competition.
-In 1968 the team finished with a defensive record second only to eventual premiers South Sydney and again made the semi-finals, then were knocked out in week one by St George.
+In 1966, Gibson took them to the semi-finals that first year.
+In 1968, the team finished with a defensive record second only to eventual premiers South Sydney and made the semi-finals, then were knocked out in week one by St George.

 Gibson then left Easts to join St George, taking all three grades at the club to the 1971 Grand Final.
 On leaving the Dragons he linked up with Newtown where he enjoyed immediate success, taking out the Wills Cup pre-season tournament, helping the foundation club to its only club championship and a berth in the preliminary final where they were knocked out by Cronulla.
 Tellingly, the following year after Gibson had left, the Jets slipped back and finished the season in seventh place.

 Roosters premierships

-In the 1973 the high-rolling Eastern Suburbs Leagues Club at Bondi Junction announced a phenomenal $600,000 profit.
-The club set about to regain premiership honours that they hadn't seen since 1945 and bought Souths Test hooker Elwyn Walters to add to their experienced forwards in Arthur Beetson and Ron Coote and made a headline-grabbing buy in rugby union international Russell Fairfax to add to their already strong and fast backline.
+In the 1973 the high-rolling Eastern Suburbs Leagues Club at Bondi Junction announced a $600,000 profit.
+The club set about to regain premiership honours that they hadn't seen since 1945, and bought Souths Test hooker Elwyn Walters to add to their experienced forwards in Arthur Beetson and Ron Coote, and made a buy in rugby union international Russell Fairfax to add to their backline.
 Securing former club-captain and coach Gibson put all the pieces in place.

 1974

 Easts dominated the 1974 season winning 19 of 22 matches to finish eight points ahead of their nearest rivals.
-When they were surprisingly beaten by Canterbury in the major semi-final, Gibson launched a scathing attack on referee Keith Page claiming "if Page has the final I may as well not send a team out."
-Over the next ten years, Gibson would turn the highly popular coaching technique of blaming the referee for his side's losses into an art form.
+When they were beaten by Canterbury in the major semi-final, Gibson launched a scathing attack on referee Keith Page claiming "if Page has the final I may as well not send a team out."
+Over the next ten years, Gibson would turn the coaching technique of blaming the referee for his side's losses into an art form.

 In the grand final, Eastern Suburbs defeated Canterbury 19-4, giving Gibson his first premiership as a coach and the Roosters their first in 29 years.